 It has high sugar content.

-Additionally, honey is composed of approximately 80% sugar compounds (glucose and sucrose) and have minimal water or moisture content.
+Additionally, honey is composed of approximately 80% sugar compounds (glucose and sucrose) and has minimal water or moisture content.
 Due to this composition, the osmotic pressure is strong.
 Any fungi or bacteria would dry out because of the osmotic pressure.
 Bacteria cannot survive in this environment, and their non-survival encourages the longevity of this golden liquid from spoiling.

 It has a low pH level.